Skip to Content

-Professional Resource: HIPAA “Calling a Client Flow Chart” Reference Poster:
+Professional Resource: HIPAA “Calling a Client Flow Chart” Reference Poster

 Reviewing the policies that protect client/patient privacy is a regular part of staff training in healthcare settings- but often, when we encounter information we’ve seen dozens (or hundreds!) of times before, we often “zone out” a bit rather than focusing in on reviewing critical information.